Avery246813579/Make-School-Foobar/README.md

 1. Showing how to do the model with actual problem
 1. Practice Problems

+#### Minute by Minute
+1-15: What is Foobar
+15-20: Competencies
+20-30: What can you use what we learned for
+30-70: Point Point Presentation on Solving Method
+70-75: Quick Break
+75-90: Show my method with a problem
+90-120: Let's do some problems

 #### Homework
 1. Create problems for people to do next class